Seirdy/seirdy.one/content/posts/website-best-practices.md

 A single element wider than the viewport will trigger horizontal scrolling for the entire page.
 This is especially problematic for long pages that already require excessive vertical scrolling.

 Not every phone has a giant screen: millions of people around the world use Web-enabled feature phones.
-The Jio Phone&nbsp;2, for instance, sports a 6&nbsp;cm (2.4&nbsp;inch) screen that's 240 pixels wide.
+The Jio Phone&nbsp;2, for instance, is narrow enough to fall through a belt loop: it sports a screen that's just over 3.6&nbsp;cm (1.44&nbsp;inches) wide.
 Furthermore, some programs sport browser windows in sidebars (c.f.
 Mozilla's [side view](https://addons.mozilla.org/en-US/firefox/addon/side-view/), Vivaldi [Web Panels](https://help.vivaldi.com/desktop/panels/web-panels/)).
 Users who leverage floating or tiling windows rather than maximizing everything could use viewports of arbitrary dimensions.

 Long words, especially in headings, can trigger horizontal overflow.
 Test in a viewport that's under 240 pixels wide (<abbr title="Device Pixel Ratio">DPR</abbr>=1) and observe any words that trail off of the edge of the screen.
 Add soft hyphens to these words using the `&shy;` entity.